Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWidget-c.rst

 When implementing a new widget, it is almost always useful to reimplement :sip:ref:`~PyQt6.QtWidgets.QWidget.sizeHint` to provide a reasonable default size for the widget and to set the correct size policy with :sip:ref:`~PyQt6.QtWidgets.QWidget.setSizePolicy`.

-By default, composite widgets which do not provide a size hint will be sized according to the space requirements of their child widgets.
+By default, composite widgets that do not provide a size hint will be sized according to the space requirements of their child widgets.

 The size policy lets you supply good default behavior for the layout management system, so that other widgets can contain and manage yours easily.
 The default size policy indicates that the size hint represents the preferred size of the widget, and this is often good enough for many widgets.